Orders of Oscillation Motivated by Sarnak's Conjecture--Part II: Introduction

-A result of Sinai says that the flow $T_{A,a}$ has zero topological entropy if and only if the absolute values of all eigenvalues of $A$ are $1$.
-Furthermore, a result of Kronecker implies that all eigenvalues of $A$ are roots of unity.
-Therefore, for some positive integer $m$, all eigenvalues of $A^{m}$ are $1$.
-Without loss of generality, we only need to consider $A\in GL(d,\Z)$ such that its all eigenvalues are $1$.
-We have that
+A result of Sinai (see~\cite{Si}) says that $T_{d, A,{\bf v}}$ has zero topological entropy if and only if the absolute values of all eigenvalues of $A$ are $1$; furthermore, a result of Kronecker (see~\cite{K}) implies that in this case, all eigenvalues of $A$ are roots of unity.
+Therefore, for some positive integer $m$, all the eigenvalues of $A^{m}$ are $1$.
+Without loss of generality, we only need to consider $A\in {\rm GL}(d,\Z)$ such that all its eigenvalues are $1$.
+We have